 The loss of your home due to fire is probably one of the greatest fears for a homeowner.
 Your family means the world to you, and you work hard to pay your mortgage.
 However, along with your home insurance, you can take further steps to protect your greatest asset.
-One of the best options is to install non-combustible siding.
+One of the best options is to install a fire-resistant siding like fiber cement.
 Here we look at what siding will protect your home against fires.

 What Is Fiber Cement Siding Made of?